anthonycoffey/wake-the-nile/memory-bank/activeContext.md

 ## Key Learnings & Insights

-*   When implementing a complex visual effect from an example, it's crucial to replicate the HTML structure, CSS, and JavaScript as closely as possible.
-*   Minified JavaScript can be difficult to read, but it's possible to extract the key information by analyzing the code structure and looking for familiar patterns.
+*   Using the `quarterly` channel for the Google Maps JavaScript API is a best practice for production WordPress plugins to avoid unexpected issues from weekly updates.
+*   It's important to distinguish between the different Google Maps APIs (JavaScript, Embed, Places Web Service) to understand how they are used and how to properly maintain them.
+*   Dashicons can be easily enqueued on the front end using `wp_enqueue_style('dashicons');`.